pariajm/english-fisher-annotations/README.md

 Paria Jamshid Lou <paria.jamshid-lou@hdr.mq.edu.au>

 ### Credit
-The code for self-attentive parser is based on https://github.com/nikitakit/self-attentive-parser.

-The code for pre-processing Fisher is based on https://github.com/mozilla/DeepSpeech/blob/master/bin/import_fisher.py.
+The code for self-attentive parser is based on https://github.com/nikitakit/self-attentive-parser and the code for pre-processing Fisher is based on https://github.com/mozilla/DeepSpeech/blob/master/bin/import_fisher.py.